TiffanyDonner/ecommerce-garden-shop/README.md

 - The current setup allows anyone to edit pets/events that do not belong to them.
 Need to check whether the event or pet belongs to session['username'] first before updating.
 If not, redirect them to their User Profile.

 #### Future Updates
+- Add Favorites as a filter to populate automatically to home page in Favorite Products instead of being hard coded.
-- Add the ability to add a pet photo to the profile page.
+- Add a blog to populate featured posts on home page.
-- Create a button to add Logo, with hyperlink to website, to users' home screen.
-- Add the ability to connect an event to a pet.
-- Connect contacts' address to google maps.
-- Connect the contact's phone number to a dialer.

 ## Technology Used
 | Languages | Libraries | Tools | Hosting |